 This question is two-fold and a very tricky one at that.
 Both these qualities are needed in a person who wants to be part of a multinational or any big brand.
 Be smart and develop an answer which showcases how you can be both in different situations.

-These are some basic questions that are usually asked of the candidates when they arrive for an interview.
-The key to a successful interview is to come up with smart and intelligent answers and then to practice them really well so that you deliver them flawlessly in front of the corporate leaders.
+These are some fundamental questions that are usually asked of the candidates when they arrive for an interview.
+The key to a successful interview is to come up with smart and intelligent answers and then to practice them well so that you deliver them flawlessly in front of the corporate leaders.

 We find value in differences between learning, interpreting and overall opinions.
 Please share your thoughts freely about this topic, but always remain respectful.
 Thank you for your contribution.